rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-fpd_TestSpec.md

 3. Default brightness of each discrete `LED`

 ### Control Plane Requirement
-Read the brightness intensity of the `LED` when set to a different level and compare with the previous intensity value.
+Read the brightness intensity of the `LED` when set to a different level and compare with the previous intensity value using a `LED` detector device.

 ## Discrete `LED` blink control